Smoking (cooking): Offset

 The main characteristics of the offset smoker are that the cooking chamber is usually cylindrical in shape, with a shorter, smaller diameter cylinder attached to the bottom of one end for a firebox.
 To cook the meat, a small fire is lit in the firebox, where airflow is tightly controlled.
 The heat and smoke from the fire are drawn through a connecting pipe or opening into the cooking chamber.

 The heat and smoke cook and flavor the meat before escaping through an exhaust vent at the opposite end of the cooking chamber.
 Most manufacturers' models are based on this simple but effective design, and this is what most people picture when they think of a "BBQ smoker".
 Even large capacity commercial units use this same basic design of a separate, smaller fire box and a larger cooking chamber.

+Reverse flow offset

+A reverse flow offset smoker is a variation of the traditional offset design.
+In this configuration, a solid baffle plate or duct forces the heat and smoke to travel beneath the food before rising and reversing direction to exit through a chimney positioned on the same side as the firebox.

+This setup promotes more consistent temperatures across the cooking chamber and enhances smoke distribution, which can result in more even cooking.
+Reverse flow smokers are popular among pitmasters seeking stable heat and reduced hot spots.